-Richard received his BSc(Hons) from the University of East London and his Diploma from Oxford Brookes University.
-He is registered with the Architects Registration Board and is a member of the Royal Institute of British Architects.
+Richard (Watkins) received his BSc(Hons) from the University of East London and his Diploma from Oxford Brookes University.
+He is registered with the Architects Registration Board and is a chartered member of the Royal Institute of British Architects.
 Richard was a finalist in the RIBA Bronze Metal for Architecture, a nationwide award for degree level students in 1987 and was awarded First Prize in the RIBA/Pilkington Glass Grove Street Competition in 1992.
-Richard has worked for leading practices Denton Corker Marshall and RMJM.
+Richard has worked for leading practices such as Denton Corker Marshall.
 While at Denton Corker Marshall he worked on one-off housing, office fit-outs and a number of hotel projects.
-He joined RMJM in 1999 where he was senior project architect on a broad range of projects including university, commercial and industrial buildings, among which the Information Commons at the University of Sheffield.
+He joined a multinational, award-winning architectural practice where he was senior project architect on a broad range of projects including university, laboratory, commercial and industrial buildings, among which the Information Commons at the University of Sheffield.